 - 2 cups (480 grams / 16 ounces) half-and-half

 - 1 cup water

-Place the broccoli florets in a single layer on a baking sheet.
-Drizzle the olive oil over the broccoli and add salt and pepper to taste.
+- Place the broccoli florets in a single layer onto the lined baking sheet.
+Drizzle the olive oil over the broccoli.
+Season with salt and pepper.

-In a large pot, melt the butter over medium heat.
+- In a large pot over medium heat, melt butter.

-Add the diced onion and cook for about 3-5 minutes.
+- Add the diced onion and cook for 3-5 minutes.

-Pour in the chicken broth and let simmer for about 15 minutes.
+- Pour in the chicken broth and bring to a simmer.

-In a small bowl, stir the cornstarch into water until it is dissolved.
-Add the cornstarch mixture to the soup mixture and combine.
+- In a small bowl, stir the cornstarch into water until the cornstarch is dissolved.
+Stir into the soup.

 - Add the roasted broccoli and continue to cook over low heat until the soup is thick and creamy.
 Serve hot.